claudiaggaspar/ClaudiaPortfolio/index.md

-# Claudia Gaspar — Data & AI Portfolio
+# Claudia Gaspar — Business & Data Portfolio

 Welcome to my portfolio!
 Below are some of my featured analytics and machine learning projects developed in Python.